 IAIA Student ID Number

 To help us prepare for your arrival, please confirm your acceptance with the Acceptance Confirmation Form.
-Admitted students must commit by July 30, 2021 for Fall term.
+Admitted students must commit by December 30, 2022, for the Spring term 2023, and March 31, 2023, for Fall 2023 term.

 Admitted Student Webinar